-COMM 160Communication in Everyday Life (3)COMM 270Public Speaking (4)Note: COMM 270 Public Speaking is the preferred course.
+- COMM 160 Communication in Everyday Life (3) - COMM 270 Public Speaking (4)

 Additional recommended courses

 Students who want to get additional quantitative experience are encouraged to complete three additional economics courses.
 By completing these courses, students will also have a minor in economics.